 Cleaning for Locker Room Hygiene

-Keeping locker rooms clean, disinfected, and dry is incredibly important when it comes to the health and safety of gym members and visitors.
-Posting signs and speaking to patrons about wearing shower shoes in the locker rooms, using cleaning wipes regularly, and propping lockers open when they are done being used, can go a long way from spreading germs and preventing germ growth areas from forming as well.
+Keeping locker rooms clean, disinfected, and dry is incredibly important when it comes to the health and safety of gym members.
+Posting signs and speaking to patrons about wearing shower shoes in the locker rooms, using cleaning wipes regularly, and propping lockers open when they are done being used, can go a long way from spreading germs and preventing germ growth areas from forming.

 How to Clean Gym Locker Rooms